HMarsh14/HMarsh14/README.md

 **`Digital Craftsman (Developer/Engineer)`**

-<p align="left">I'm a british python developer, constantly learning new languages and tools, programming my digital world one step at a time.
+<p align="left">I'm an aspiring british computer scientist / software developer, constantly learning new languages and tools, programming my digital world one step at a time.
 All of my projects are built from the very bottom, from the planning and designing aspects all the way to solving problems through code.</p>

 Portfolio : [Here](https://hmarsh14.github.io)